webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 # Understanding Basic Kubernetes Concepts

 This guide will help you understand the basic Kubernetes concepts.
 It consists of 5 chapters.
-In the first one I [explain the concepts of Pods, Labels, and Replica Sets](#pods-labels-replicas).
+In the first one I [explain the concepts of Pods, Labels, and ReplicaSets](#pods-labels-replicas).
 In the second chapter [we talk about Deployments](#deployments).
 The third chapter [explains the Services concept](#services) and in the forth we look at [Secrets and ConfigMaps](#secrets-configmaps).
-In the final chapter we talk about [Daemon Sets and Jobs](#daemonsets-jobs).
+In the final chapter we talk about [DaemonSets and Jobs](#daemonsets-jobs).

 There's lots of introductions and tutorials out there that help you get started with Kubernetes.
 However, most of them focus on showing how the commands work and how to get stuff running.
 Don't get me wrong, trying out the commands is important, but to really get into working productively with Kubernetes you need to go deeper and understand the concepts and their functionalities so you can actually use them in the way they were intended.
 This is especially hard coming from vanilla Docker, as the concepts of Docker don't directly translate to Kubernetes - at least if you want to use Kubernetes the right way.